 Mr. Teets coordinates, develops and implements comprehensive policy and projects to preserve, restore and protect the South Florida ecosystem while recognizing the needs of external constituents and stakeholders.
 He oversees interactions with the agency's restoration partners at both the federal and state levels.
 Background Profile »

-Tom Teets was named Interim Division Director in September 2014.
+Tom Teets was named Division Director in December 2014.
 Well-suited and experienced for this role, he has worked at the District on regional water resource planning and implementation for more than 25 years.

-As the Federal Policy Chief for the District's ecosystem restoration initiative, he is responsible for helping lead the implementation of the Comprehensive Everglades Restoration Plan (CERP) and other federal projects for which the South Florida Water Management District is the local sponsor.
+In his previous position as Federal Policy Chief for the District's ecosystem restoration initiative, he was responsible for helping lead the implementation of the Comprehensive Everglades Restoration Plan (CERP) and other federal projects for which the South Florida Water Management District is the local sponsor.
 He has a proven track record in successfully coordinating the diverse activities of multi-disciplinary teams and interagency collaboration in order to achieve results.